Jellevermandere/Fractal-Explorer/README.md

 ## Workings

 The raymarcher is created as both a shader, and a c# script.
-The shader creates the image the camera sees and the c# script is used to calculate the colliions with the player character.
+The shader creates the image the camera sees and the c# script is used to calculate the collisions with the player character.

 ## Explainer video: